tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

 Accessing the Graphical nodes via the client software
 =====================================================

-Alternatively you can download the `NoMachine Enterprise Client <https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client>`_ and install this on your local machine.
+You may download the `NoMachine Enterprise Client <https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client>`_ and install this on your local machine.
 See `Configuring NoMachine Client <https://arc-user-guide.readthedocs.io/en/latest/arc-nx-client.html>`_